richardgaywood/paydata.org/content/sprawlrunners/magic/no_power_points.md

 ### Healing Fatigue / Wounds

-This damage takes the form of whole-body subcellular disruption.
-In extreme cases, it resembles radiation sickness.
-It cannot be healed via mundane, technological, or magical means; only time.
-Fatigue recovers in one hour as normal, Wounds heal with natural healing rolls as usual.
+Fatigue and Wounds taken from use of powers is magical damage dealt to your entire body at the subcellular level; it cannot be treated with the Healing skill or the _healing_ or _relief_ powers.
+THe character can only recover with time.
+As normal, Fatigue recovers after an hour of rest, and Wounds heal with natural healing rolls.

 ### Sustaining Powers